Questions and Answers

 No, this is not a state-wide MLS.
 Rather it is the agreement among Wisconsin MLSs to share data content on a state-wide basis in a single database in order for MLS Participants to better serve their clients and customers.

 You may elect to retain your memberships in different MLSs.
-However, it will not be necessary to belong to another MLS (other than your “main” MLS) in order to access the data, assuming that MLS participates in WIREX.
+However, it will not be necessary to belong to another MLS (other than your “main” MLS) in order to access the data, assuming that your MLS participates in WIREX.

 Not necessarily.
 If your MLS elects to bring the shared database back to your current MLS system, you will continue to use your current software program.